antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 #### Other concrete examples of incompleteness

-The above diagrams show that incompleteness is virtually impossible, the way the tests are written, because of the fact that each test is manually verifiying bespoke cases.
+The above diagrams show that completeness is virtually impossible, the way the tests are written, because of the fact that each test is manually verifiying bespoke cases.
 More concretely, however, a look at `should enforce policy to allow traffic only from a different namespace, based on NamespaceSelector [Feature:NetworkPolicy]` reveals that some tests don't do positive controls (validation of preexisting connectivity), whereas others *do* do such controls.

 #### List of missing/incomplete functional test cases.

+TODO: use multiple pods in contiguous CIDR to validate CIDR traffic matching

 - IPBlock Except case: Currently, no test case exist to cover a NetworkPolicy IPBlock selector which includes an ``except`` clause.